 This includes the other contracted reserve services that help to offset the cost of managing reserve in the BM.
 Following our procurement principles, we do not plan to procure any additional volumes of the following services above what we already have contracted.
-We are reviewing our reserve product suite in 2019 with a view to move to a market based approach.
+We are reviewing our reserve product service suite with a view to move to a market based approach.
 Details of the reserve types presented here can be found on our website.
 Look for Balancing services, list of all balancing services.
 Services classed as Other Reserves include:

 - Hydro Optional Spin Pump

 - Hydro Rapid Start

 - BM Warming

-- Spin Gen Mssinon-tender Fast Reserve no low frequency trigger
+- Non-tender Fast Reserve no low frequency trigger

-- \ Demand turn-up service is a tendered service, but we do expect it to be part of the reserve product suite review.
+Demand turn-up service is a tendered service, but we do expect it to be part of the reserve product_service_suite review.
+In addition to the review we expect that some elements of demand turn up to be part of the Optional Demand Flexibility Management service